-Treats elevations of uric acid in blood and urine.
+Treats high levels of uric acid in the body.

 When This Medicine Should Not Be Used

 How to Use This Medicine

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.

 - A nurse or other health provider will give you this medicine.